About this book

 Jean E. Pendziwol has published several highly acclaimed picture books, including Me and You and the Red Canoe, illustrated by Phil; and Once Upon a Northern Night, illustrated by Isabelle Arsenault, finalist for the Governor General’s Literary Award and the TD Canadian Children’s Literature Award.
 Jean’s debut adult novel, The Lightkeeper’s Daughters, was published in more than ten languages.
 Jean finds inspiration in the rich history, culture and geography of Northwestern Ontario, where she lives with a view of Lake Superior.

-Nathalie Dion is a freelance illustrator based in Montreal.
-She studied Design Arts at Concordia University.
-Her other books include The Biggest Puddle in the World by Mark Lee, What’s in Your Purse by Abigail Samoun and the Urban Babies Wear Black series by Michelle Sinclair Colman.
+Nathalie Dion is an illustrator living in Montreal who studied Design Arts at Concordia University.
+Her other children’s books include I Found Hope in a Cherry Tree by Jean E. Pendziwol, The Biggest Puddle in the World by Mark Lee and What’s in Your Purse? by Abigail Samoun.
+Nathalie has received a number of awards for her illustration and has exhibited her work in Montreal galleries.

 Awards and Praise